 Estimated monthly visits (September, 2018): 18K

 ThemeSnap is another popular platform for selling various digital products.
-A pleasant thing, they offer an attractive payment rates (55% on each sale) with an ability to reach up to 75% payout level over time (PayPal support).
+A pleasant thing, they offer attractive payment rates (55% on each sale) with an ability to reach up to 75% payout level over time (PayPal support).
 Around ten thousand customers are now buying products at ThemeSnap.
 They also don’t require your theme to be exclusive in order to be sold on this marketplace.

 Selling your WordPress theme on ThemeSnap, you are provided with some extra goodies: you can set monthly subscriptions for customers, offer various discounts, co-work with other developers and designers.
-Moreover, guys from Themesnap promise “instant submission” to make you wait for the submission approval not more than a day.
+Moreover, guys from Themesnap promise “instant submission” to make you wait for the submission approval for not more than a day.

 Make sure to check the author’s guideline before submitting your theme.